 Arthur Emmons Raymond was born on 24th March 1899 at Boston, Massachusetts in the USA, the son of the owner of a luxury hotel.
 He grew up in Pasadena, California and completed a B.A. at Harvard University, and a M.S. in aeronautical engineering at MIT in 1921.
 He spent his entire career at the Douglas Aircraft Company and was the aeronautical engineer who led the team that designed the DC-3.

-Other important records of RAYMONDS held include sets of Probate Calendar Book extracts, an index to PCC Wills and Administrations, photocopies and transcriptions of many English and Welsh Wills and Administrations, IGI extracts, numerous census returns, parish register extracts, monumental inscriptions, burial records, newspaper cuttings, correspondence, electoral registers, world-wide telephone directory listings, Commonwealth War Graves Commission records, United States Social Security Death Index, many photographs, and a number birth, marriage and death certificates.
+Other important records of RAYMONDS held include sets of Probate Calendar Book extracts, an index to PCC Wills and Administrations, photocopies and transcriptions of many English and Welsh Wills and Administrations, IGI extracts, numerous census returns, parish register extracts, monumental inscriptions, burial records, newspaper cuttings, correspondence, electoral registers, world-wide telephone directory listings, Commonwealth War Graves Commission records, United States Social Security Death Index, many photographs, a collection of videos, and a number birth, marriage and death certificates.

 The Rayment Society operates a number of websites, the primary one being www.rayment.org

 Roy Rayment may normally be reached by calling the Rayment Society's London Helpdesk, the telephone number of which is 01708 - 509027.

 Guild members can access some of the records selected from Roy Rayment's One-Name Study by clicking here

 Rayment Society members can access all of the Society's on-line records by visiting www.rayment.info but, since these records belong to the Society and not to Roy himself, they are only available to the Society's members.

 You may find our other Guild websites of interest: